PrairieLearn/PrairieLearn/docs/elements.md

 #### Details

-Contents are only shown during question input portion.
-When a student either makes a submission or receives the correct answer, the information between these tags is hidden.
-If content exists outside of a question panel, then it will be displayed alongside the answer.
+Information between this tag represents the question text and is always shown when the question is displayed to students.
+When a student either makes a submission or receives the correct answer, the information between these tags is not shown in the `submission-panel` and `answer-panel`.
+If content exists outside of a question panel, then it will be displayed in the `answer-panel`.

 #### Example implementations